Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 The Fair Work Act 2009 provides a review process for termination of employment.

-Part 5, Division 1 of the Directions places limitations on the movement (including on promotion) of employees who are being investigated for suspected breaches of the Code of Conduct.
-These limitations apply until a determination is made in relation to whether or not the employee has breached the Code of Conduct.
+Sections 42A and 46 of the Directions place limitations on the movement (including on promotion) of employees who are being investigated for suspected breaches of the Code of Conduct.
+These limitations apply unless it is agreed otherwise by the CEO and new agency head or until:

 Use and disclosure of information obtained in accordance with these procedures

-Suspension or temporary re-assignment of duties
+Suspension or temporary assignment of duties

 Suspension may be with or without remuneration.